A Tale Of Two Markets - Cramer's Mad Money (10/30/17)

 BioTelemetry (NASDAQ:BEAT): Cramer likes the company and recommended holding the stock and not panicking.

-iRobot (NASDAQ:IRBT): Cramer needs to work more on the stock and thought there was a short-squeeze.
+iRobot (NASDAQ:IRBT): Cramer needs to work more on the stock and thought there was a short squeeze.

 Kellogg (NYSE:K): Cramer doesn't think their upcoming quarter will be great.
 The yield is alright.